grumpypixel/msfs2020-gopilot/README.md

 ## Are there any bugs I should be aware of?

 Well.
 Every program has bugs and I'm pretty sure this one does too.
-Bugs are annoying and I will fix them as soon as they come up.
+Bugs are annoying and they will fixed with best effort.
 Report bugs [here](https://github.com/grumpypixel/msfs2020-gopilot/issues).

 ## I like this but I would like it even more if...